skellis46/slipbox/direct experience through the senses.md

 _questions & thoughts:_

-- my thought here is about a treoccurring things entative link between direct exerience and intrinsic value.
+- my thought here is about reoccurring and tentative link between direct exerience and intrinsic value.
 That direct experiences perhaps have a different relationship to value.
 It's tentative at best
 - what is the role of thinking in somatic practices?
 See for instance [[interrupting habits]]
 ---